Certo Strawberry Freezer Jam

 Why Is My Jam Grainy?

-Sometimes even if your jam sets, the texture can be a bit off.
+Sometimes, even if your jam sets, the texture can be a bit off.
 If you find your freezer jam has a grainy or sandy texture, it means that the sugar didn’t have a chance to fully dissolve.

-The easiest way to prevent this from happening is to let the mashed fruit and sugar sit for about 20 minutes before adding in the pectin.
+The easiest way to prevent this is to let the mashed fruit and sugar sit for about 20 minutes before adding the pectin, while stirring occasionally to help the sugar dissolve.

-It’s equally important to vigorously stir the jam for at least three minutes once you’ve added in the pectin and lemon juice.
+It’s equally important to vigorously stir the jam for at least three minutes once you’ve added the pectin and lemon juice.

 I recommend setting a timer to make sure the sugar has enough time to dissolve properly.